ivanplex/concurrentPlay/README.md

 2. Loop through all the plays and compare if any other plays are concurrently playing.
 O(n^2) time

 ### This approach
+Tracks each start end end time in time order while monitoring the number of concurrent connections.
 O(n log(n))